servisbot/documentation/README.md

 ### Portal Access
 Get Access to the Portal
 To get started, you will need a ServisBOT organization with an initial user.
-Contact your ServisBot salesrep or account manager for initial account creation.
+Contact your ServisBOT salesrep or account manager for initial account creation.
 We can help you find your admin, or get you into the system.

 ### Browser Support